 At best these provide only a limited indication of the effectiveness of the Principal and what further training is needed.
-At worst this feedback is misleading, a Principal can withhold unflattering information from senior management, or a member of the school community can work to unfairly undermine the reputation of the Principal.
+At worst this feedback is misleading: a Principal can suppress unflattering information from reaching senior management or a disgruntled member of the school community can work to unfairly undermine the reputation of the Principal.

 In addition, educators tend to remain in their school systems for 25 to 30 years.
-As a result it is natural that many mentor/protege relationships form, meaning that it is fairly common for a Principal to report to a mentor or to a close friend of the mentor.
+As a result it is natural for mentor/protege relationships to form, meaning that it is fairly common for a Principal to report to a mentor or to a close friend of the mentor.
 This can distort the evaluation process – both for Principal performance and for suitability for promotion to Principal.
-In boards with a history of management-union conflict, senior management can be tempted to support marginal a Principal in the face of negative feedback from school staff out of a feeling of solidarity.
+In boards with a history of management-union conflict, senior management can be tempted to support a marginal Principal in the face of negative feedback from school staff out of a feeling of solidarity.

 It is not clear that any Principal evaluation process has managed to overcome these obstacles.